sagemath/sagewiki_to_gh-2022-10-10/SageMagazine.md

  * blogs
  * own experience
 == Copyright ==
-as mentioned on the first page of this wiki: contributions are licensed under the [http://creativecommons.org/licenses/by-sa/3.0/ Creative Commons 3.0 license].
+as mentioned on the first page of this wiki: contributions are licensed under the [[http://creativecommons.org/licenses/by-sa/3.0/|Creative Commons 3.0 license]].

 == Citation ==
 possible style to cite an article